 Victims of age discrimination should immediately recover as much evidence of wrongdoing as possible, file a claim with the EEOC and contact an employment law attorney to explore additional legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers hurt by age discrimination hold their employers accountable.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers hurt by age discrimination hold their employers accountable.